-When you are holding an avatar (see the Avatar Tool chapter for how to hold an avatar), you can make it speak by typing in the chat window input field.
+When you’re holding an avatar (see the Avatar tool chapter for how to hold an avatar), you can make it speak by typing in the chat window input field.
 The text will appear in the chat window and as a speech bubble above the avatar.
-If you have given your avatar a voice, the text will also be spoken aloud in a computerised voice.
+If you’ve given your avatar a voice, the text will also be spoken aloud in a computerised voice.

 Customise your avatar’s voice

 You can customise your avatar’s voice from the Media edit interface, or directly on the stage.
-If you do it on the stage, the change will not persist after reloading the stage.
-To permanently set the voice, you must do it in the Media edit interface (see the Modify Media chapter).
+If you do it on the stage, the change will not remain after reloading the stage.
+To permanently set the voice, you must do it in the Media edit interface (see the Modify media chapter).

-On stage, right-click on the avatar you are holding and in the context menu select “Voice setting”.
+On stage, right-click on the avatar you’re holding and in the context menu select “Voice setting”.
 Here you can adjust the pitch, rate and volume of the voice, as well as its accent and variant.
 You can test the voice before saving it.

 - Pitch: set at minimum, the voice is deep and at maximum the voice is high.

 - Rate: the speed of speech; set to the left speech is slower and on the right faster.

 - Volume: move to the left for quieter speech, to the right for louder.

 - Test voice: write in the language of the voice and click the green button to hear how these voice settings sound.